ethersphere/ethswarm-blog-hugo/content/foundation/posts/bee-v2.2.0-node-operators-guide.md

 ### Neighborhood Hopping (Optional)

 Following the 2.2.0 update, you now have the option to set your node to operate in any neighborhood of your choice.
 You can use the option `target-neighborhood` in order to switch your node over to a new neighborhood.
-If you do not set this option following the 2.2.0 upgrade, then your node will continue to operate in its current neighborhood.
+There is no requirement to use this option, your node will simply continue to operate in its current neighborhood following the 2.2.0 upgrade.

 {{< admonition info >}}
 Changing your node's neighborhood is not a required part of the upgrade to 2.2.0, and it is only suggested that you change to a new neighborhood if your node is in an overpopulated neighborhood.